 - Inherent safety, it cannot stall and can land safely in the event of no power

 The eGyro is scalable, depending upon the energy source.
 A larger version of the aircraft might need to use a hybrid-electric propulsion source.
-Skyworks also plans an unmanned version (the ScoutHawk) for border security, defense, pipeline inspection and other security-related applications.
+Skyworks also plans to make a crewed (two pasengers) and uncrewed piston (and possibly hybrid-electric or full electric) gyrocopter version named the ScoutHawk, for urban air mobility (air taxi service), border security, defense, law enforcement, air cargo, pipeline & powerline inspection, search & rescue, reconnaissance and agriculture applications.

 The eGyro has a fundamental safety advantage over most eVTOL concepts in that the main rotor in forward flight is always in autorotation.
 The eGyro can land safely in any part of the flight envelope with or without power.
 No parachute required.

 Because the eGyro has a number of safety, performance, and operating cost advantages as compared to other VTOL systems, the aircraft may offer a broader range of applications than other eVTOL aircraft.
 Currently, Skyworks sees intra-city (within one city) and inter-city (between two cities) mobility, tourism, and security as key applications for the aircraft.